Cheese and Wine Bread is a round loaf of yeast bread flavored with white wine and Monterey Jack cheese.

 Cheese and Wine Bread

-1. In large mixing bowl, combine 1 1/2 cups of flour and the yeast.
+- In a large mixing bowl, combine 1½ cups of the flour and the yeast.
 Set aside.

-2. In a saucepan, heat wine, butter, sugar and salt until warm (115 to 130 degrees- use a thermometer).
-Add to dry mixture in bowl.
+- In a saucepan, heat the wine, butter, sugar and salt until warm (115 to 130 degrees- use a thermometer).
+Add to the dry mixture in the bowl.
 Add the eggs and beat at low speed for 30 seconds, scraping the sides of the bowl; beat at high speed for 3 minutes.
-By hand, stir in cheese, and gradually add in just enough extra flour to make a soft dough.
+By hand, stir in the cheese, and gradually add in just enough extra flour (up to 1½ additional cups) to make a soft dough.

-3. Turn out onto lightly floured surface; knead until smooth and elastic.
-Place in a lightly greased bowl, turning once to grease all surfaces.
-Cover and let rise in a warm place until double in bulk, about 1 1/2 hours.
+- Turn the dough out onto a lightly floured surface; knead until smooth and elastic.
+Place in a lightly greased bowl, turning once to grease all surfaces of the dough.
+Cover and let rise in a warm place until double in bulk, about 1½ hours.

-4. Punch dough down; cover and let rest 10 minutes.
-Shape into and 8-inch round loaf and place in a greased 9-inch pie pan.
+- Punch the dough down; cover and let rest 10 minutes.
+Shape into an 8-inch round loaf and place in a greased 9-inch pie pan.
 Cover and let rise until doubled, about 40 minutes.

-5. Bake at 375 degrees F. for 40 minutes, covering with foil after the first 20 minutes.
+- Preheat the oven to 375 degrees F. Bake for 40 minutes, covering with foil after the first 20 minutes.